Skip to content

 The following actions are also available in the Share dialog:

-- To remove a user, click the X button to the right of their role.
+• To remove a user, click the X button to the right of their role.

-To re-assign a user's role, click the assigned role and assign a new one from the dropdown.
+• To re-assign a user's role, click the assigned role and assign a new one from the dropdown.

-Application API keys¶
+Application API keys

 In addition to sharing applications, you may want to grant the ability for users to access and use data from within an application.
 An application API key grants an application the necessary access to the DataRobot Public API.
 Sharing roles grant control over the application as an entity within DataRobot, while application API keys grant control over the requests the app can make when a user accesses it.

-An application uses two distinct API keys:
+An application can use two distinct API keys:

 Building a new app vs. updating an existing app's source